 Samael dropped the bag, which made Will immediately gasp in horror.
 Not that the explosive did anything -- it was completely harmless in its current state.
 But still.
 Will leaned back somewhat as the rebel marched over to the desk, slamming his hands down on it and leaning across to stare into the corporal's eyes.
 His gaze was as intense as it was tender.
 "Will, I might tell a thousand lies in a single day, but when I speak the truth, my word is bond.
 You can still back out now, if you want.
 I coulda hacked the system when you were distracted, easy story for you to tell.
 But if you still wanna go with me...you're comin' with me."

 Will swallowed thickly and bit his lip quietly before reaching up to grab the front of Samael's chest plate.
-The rebel smiled slightly as the corporal yanked him down and kissed him briefly -- he guessed it was one of the most forward things Will had ever done -- before blushing and reaching up to poke a claw silently into the white patch on the grey male's neck.
+The rebel smiled slightly as the corporal yanked him down and kissed him briefly -- he guessed it was one of the most forward things Will had ever done -- before blushing and reaching up to poke a claw silently into the white patch on the other male's neck.
 "I want to go with you.
 I want to be done with this stupid red versus blue shit.
 What...what do I do after I clear the posts?
 How will you know?
 Where will you be?"

 "Well I'm gonna kinda be callin' it as I go," Samael replied with a slight smile.
 He reached out to prod Will's shoulder softly in return.
 "How 'bout this.
 You get the boys to leave their posts, then you take out the light over the door."